wwwzrb/zero-ae/README.md

 #### Video Demonstration
 Since the kernel and eBPF cases rely on our proprietary kernel release of Linux, we can't provide the kernel image and the corresponding executable files in Artifact.
-Instead, we provide video demonstrations to show the functionality and partial results in the [kernel]() and [eBPF]() case studies.
+Instead, we provide video demonstrations to show the functionality and partial results in the [kernel](https://github.com/wwwzrb/zero-ae/blob/zero-ae/zero-overhead/video_demo/proc.mov) and [eBPF](https://github.com/wwwzrb/zero-ae/blob/zero-ae/zero-overhead/video_demo/ebpf.mov) case studies under `/zero-ae/zero-overhead/video_demo`.
-You can download and watch the videos for the kernel(proc) and eBPF cases.
+You can download and watch the videos for the kernel (proc) and eBPF cases.

 ### Zero Scalability
 You can skip the preparation and start from "Run tests" with the provided environment.